 On the surface, this looks like a simple salad.
 And it really is.
 But two of the main ingredients, the barley and the beets, both have long cooking times.
 That’s kind of why I chose them for this experiment because I wanted to try making both of them in a pressure cooker and see just how much time I could save.

-Typically, roasting beets can take a good 75 minutes.
-I like to use my toaster oven here due to their size, no sense in firing up the oven for just a few beets.
-I found that the pressure cooker cuts that in half at about 40 minutes….and still gives a very flavorful result.
+However, a pressure cooker cuts that time in half to about 40 minutes while still yielding a very flavorful result.
 They still had all of the sweetness and tenderness of a traditional oven-roasted beet.

 Since this will be served as a cold salad, it’s a 100% make-ahead kind of dish.
-I basically cooked the beets, moved on to the barley and then staged everything in the refrigerator until I was ready to assemble the dish.
+I basically cooked the beets and the barley in parallel and staged everything in the refrigerator until I was ready to assemble the dish.

 Oh, and the beet greens?
 I mixed them a few days later with an equal amount of green chard, sautéed them in garlic and olive oil and served along side some tilapia.
 Fair warning, they are super scrubby if you eat a lot of them….